 Director Kathryn Bigelow

 Most ’90s moment Keanu and Swayze’s wrestle in the surf, a moment of sweetly innocent homoerotic macho-bondo glory.

 Guys, huh?
 Always hitting things, shooting things, jumping out of things and sticking things up at gunpoint.
 Still, you gotta love ‘em.
 At least, that’s the attitude taken by Bigelow’s peerless surfin’ ‘n’ skydivin’ classic, a film that takes the masculine movie stereotypes we‘re all familiar with – the rookie cop, the wise guru, the salty old-timer – and has a fond, good-natured chuckle at their expense.
 That Bigelow pulls this off while at the same time delivering full-throttle thrills and just a hint of genderbending is what makes ‘Point Break’ a near-perfect pleasure.
 Just stay the hell away from that disastrous remake.
-Tom Huddleston
+TH

 Director Thomas Vinterberg